hzxuzhonghu/k8s-device-plugin/README.md

-# NVIDIA device plugin for Kubernetes
+# Volcano device plugin for Kubernetes

+**Note**:
+This is based on [Nvidia Device Plugin](https://github.com/NVIDIA/k8s-device-plugin) to support soft isolation of GPU card.
+And collaborate with volcano, it is possible to enable GPU sharing.

 ## Table of Contents